 - Listen closely.
 Lawyers give advice from a legal and professional standpoint, and your best options may not be what you were hoping for.
 Remember that the attorney is working for your best interests, but can only do what he can considering the facts of the case.

 - Ask questions.
 A lawyer may wish to proceed with your case in a specific way, use acronyms you do not understand, or take one approach over another.
 If you do not understand something, do not hesitate to clarify details with the attorney.

 - Take notes.
 It helps to write down any notes, such as outlining the different legal procedures, noting how long the case may take to resolve or what your responsibilities are while your case is pending.

-The injury attorneys at GriffithLaw are proud to provide initial consultations to victims free of charge, and we do not collect any legal fees until your case is resolved.
+The personal injury attorneys at GriffithLaw are proud to provide initial consultations to injured victims in Franklin, Nashville, and throughout Middle Tennessee free of charge, and we do not collect any legal fees until your case is resolved.
 To learn more about your rights, simply fill out the short contact form on this page or request a free copy of our book, The 10 Worst Mistakes You Can Make With Your Tennessee Injury Case.